Stine Kjær Urhøj

 I'm affiliated with the Perinatal, Obstetric, and Pediatric Epidemiology (POPE) research group at Section of Epidemiology, Copenhagen University.

 My primary research focus is perinatal and pediatric epidemiology and epidemiological methods and I'm particularly interested in how conditions during pregnancy and early life influence the health of the child.

-I am currently working as a postdoc on two main projects:
+I'm currently working on four main projects:

 The EUROlinkCAT is funded by the EU’s Horizon 2020 research and innovation programmean.
 EUROlinkCAT will use the EUROCAT infrastructure (population-based registries for surveillance of congenital anomalies, CAs) to support 21 EUROCAT registries in 13 European countries to link their CA data to mortality, hospital discharge, prescription and educational databases.
 One big aim of the EUROlinkCAT is to investigate the health and educational outcomes of children with congenital anomalies for the first 10 years of their lives.
 In total, an estimated 200,000 children born between 1995-2014 is included.
 I am responsible to establishing the Danish database with the linked data and to set up and analyse data from all participating registries in some of the specific work packages.
 You can read more about the EUROlinkCAT here: www.eurolinkcat.eu/home

 I'm chairing the Department of Public Health's large data infrastructure, known as the Public Health Database, which is utilized by over 180 researchers.
 This responsibility includes overseeing a secretariat consisting of 4-5 individuals.

 - Course in Perinatal and Early Life Epidemiology at the MSc programme in Public Health (and PhD)

 - Course in Introduction to Epidemiology at the BSc programme in Public Health Science, University of Copenhagen